 Diodes are mounted horizontal.
-Try not to heat up the body of the diode while soldering.
+While soldering, try not to heat up the body of the diode.

 4 LEDs

 LEDs (light-emitting diodes) must be soldered with respect to the correct polarity as well.
 The cathode is identified by the short lead and the larger electrode inside.